skyshore2001/vgdb-vim/__README__.txt

 A flash demo in my package helps you quickly go through the vgdb features.

 ==============================================================================
-*2* Install						*vgdb-install*
+2. Install						*vgdb-install*

+On Linux, run vgdb_install and specify path. >
+	# sh vgdb_install

 On MS Windows, you need install Perl (and of course gcc/gdb).
 Modify vgdb.bat for your path.
-Modify vgdb_install_mswin.bat that actually copy files to your folder.
+Run vgdb_install_mswin.bat that actually copy files to your folder.
-Run vgdb_install_mswin.bat to copy files.

-On Linux, modify path in script vgdb_install and run it.

 Note:
 gvim MUST in the default search path.